 About the Google Fi app

-No matter what device we used, Fi’s service was as reliable and consistent as any major network we’ve tested.
+No matter what device we've used over the years, Fi’s service was as reliable and consistent as any major network we’ve tested.
 But that’s not the whole story, because half of the network’s charm resides in its brilliantly designed app and overall customer experience.

 We’re all painfully familiar with terribly designed carrier apps that hide simple features and information behind dated, clunky interfaces that are excruciating to navigate.
 Google Fi is a breath of fresh air, as you’d expect from the company that built Android.